List of Zoey 101 characters: Lola Martinez

-Lola (Victoria Justice) is an aspiring movie star who came to PCA after Dana moved out.
+Lola Samantha Martinez (Victoria Justice) is an aspiring movie star who came to PCA after Dana moved out.
 She first appears in the Season 2 premiere episode "Back to PCA", becoming Zoey and Nicole's (later Quinn in Season 3) new roommate.
 Lola first pretends to be a "freaky goth chick" as an acting exercise on her first day at PCA, frightening Zoey and Nicole.
 However, they later find out the truth in the end.
 Lola's dream is to become a famous Hollywood actress and win an Oscar award by her 19th birthday.
 Her true acting talent becomes apparent in "Girls Will Be Boys" when she fools Chase and Logan into thinking she is a boy.
 She is overly confident in a dream in "Son of a Dean" when she says it is her "destiny" to win a raffle to the premiere of the movie Peaches 'n' Cream.

 She can talk in a convincing British accent, as shown in "Dance Contest".
 Lola is afraid of people in big costumes; due to an accident with a man in a giant hot dog costume when she was younger, as revealed in "Zoey's Balloon".

 Lola can also tell if a boy is a good kisser by watching him eat an apple as she identified her crush Leaf, from "Curse of PCA", as one.
-In the episode "Vince is Back", it is revealed that Lola likes Vince, returned to PCA after being expelled.
+In the episode "Vince is Back", it is revealed that Lola likes Vince, who returned to PCA after being expelled.
 She kisses Vince four times after to find out how much he has changed.
 It is then clear that the two are dating.

 In the series finale, "Chasing Zoey", Vince takes Lola out to the prom.
 The Pacific Coast Academy website mistook her name as Lola Camacho in "Lolascopes".

+Lola did not appear in Zoey 102, although her name was mentioned when Danielle, Chase's new girlfriend, mistook Zoey for her.
+She was also shown in pictures from their time at PCA that Zoey had in her phone.